 The Texas Ethics Commission (Commission) has adopted a certificate of interested parties form (Form 1295) and adopted rules requiring the business entity to file Form 1295 electronically with the Commission.

-Information from the Commission regarding the requirements, including rules and filing information, are available on the Commission’s website at the following links:
+Information from the Commission regarding the requirements, including rules and filing information, are available on the Commission’s website.

 The TASB Risk Management Fund (Fund) is a collective of local governmental entities that have jointly agreed to perform a governmental function or service.
 The Fund is not a business entity under this law and is not subject to these disclosure of interested party requirements.
 (Sec.
 1 Tex.
 Admin.
 Code 46.3(b).)